 University of Windsor students can access campus support services as well:

-Lancer Recreation Centre offers a variety of fitness classes and instructional activities such as yoga, martial arts, and aquatics.
+Athletics and Recreation offers a variety of fitness classes and instructional activities such as yoga, martial arts, and aquatics.
 Club sports and several fitness machines are also available to Windsor Students.

 Details about the UWindsor health and dental plan can be found on the University of Windsor’s Student Alliance website.
 Information on opting out and claims can also be found at the UWSA website.